On the number of components of a complete intersection of real quadrics: Concluding remarks

 Finally, one can easily find $\dim H_*(V)$: it equals $4(k^2-1)$ if $N=2k$ is even and $4(k^2-k)$ if $N=2k-1$ is odd.
 Now, combining the above computation, one observes that the intersections of quadrics constructed from the Hilbert curves using monotonous index functions are asymptotically maximal in the sense that

 The latter identity shows that the upper bound for $\MAX(2,N)$ provided by the Smith inequality is too rough: this bound is of the form $\frac12N^2+O(N)$, whereas, as is shown in this paper, $\MAX(2,N)$ does not exceed $\frac38N^2+O(N)$.
-When the intersection is of even dimension, one can improve the leading coefficient in the bound by combining the Smith inequality and the generalized Comessatti inequality; however, the resulting estimate is still too rough.
+When the intersection is of even dimension, one can improve the leading coefficient in the bound by combining the Smith inequality and the generalized Comessatti inequality; however, the resulting estimate is still too far from the sharp bound.